 Natural Gas Consumption

-Most natural gas consumption growth will come from the electric power generation industry.
+Most natural gas consumption growth will come from the Texas electricity power generation industry.
 Natural gas prices are expected to remain attractive compared to other generation fuels.
 As a result, natural gas-fired generation will continue to be built as a replacement for retiring coal-fired generation.
 Increases in natural gas consumption are also expected in the commercial and industrial end-user segments as the economy grows.
 An interesting element of the usage forecast is an increase in the transportation segment.
 Look for increased use of natural gas by trucks, locomotives, and ships.

 However, the use of natural gas in the transportation industry is driven by the price differential between crude oil and natural gas.
 If oil prices continue to remain low, natural gas use in this sector could be almost non-existent.
 The only segment expected to experience deceased usage is the residential market.
 A decrease is residential usage is forecast due to population shifts to warmer regions and increased efficiency in residential gas-fired appliances.